osmedeus/documentation/src/installation/running-your-first-scan.md

     for example: `osmedeus scan --threads-hold=10 -t example.com`

-!!! example "Running the command `osmedeus workflow ls` to show full workflow and `osmedeus scan -hh` to see the full help of the scan command"
+!!! example "Running the command `osmedeus workflow ls` to show full workflow, `osmedeus workflow view -f general` to show the detailed about the workflow and `osmedeus scan -hh` to see the full help of the scan command"

 !!! danger "To avoid encountering errors, it is important to ensure that the scan is executed using the correct input format."